chasingmaxwell/posts/Getting_Started_With_Meteor.md

 ##Package Manager
-Meteor has a package management system, and lots of great packages are available on [Atmosphere](https://atmospherejs.com/).
+By design Meteor is very light in it's vanilla state, and doesn't contain a bunch of features.
+However, it comes with a package management system, and lots of great packages are available on [Atmosphere](https://atmospherejs.com).
+These packages provide useful features, like routers, user role systems, and file managers.
 It's easy to install packages.
 In your command line, run:

 ```
 meteor add myPackageName